Gillian Jacobs & Josh Gad's Podcast ‘Blood Ties’ Is Like True Crime, But Fake — EXCLUSIVE

 If there's one thing true crime fans know, it's every family has its secrets.
 From murders to medical scandals, there's always so much more to the story than just the crime itself, and that's what the characters of Gillian Jacobs and Josh Gad's podcast Blood Ties discover along with listeners.
 The new podcast miniseries may be fictional, but the story definitely rings true.

 Blood Ties tells the story of siblings Eleonore (Gillian) and Michael (Gad), who lose their parents unexpectedly in a plane crash.
-Soon, dark secrets emerge about their world-renowned surgeon father, and they must decide how they want to honor his legacy while coming to terms with his past.
+Soon, dark secrets emerge about their father, a world-renowned surgeon, and they must decide how they want to honor his legacy while coming to terms with his past.
 Further complicating things, when Eleonore decides to dig deeper into her father's life and career, she gets involved with a journalist (Amy Landecker), who makes her realize some unspeakable truths.

 "Over the course of this podcast, Eleonore's learning that there’s a lot of things she doesn’t know about him and she's going to be really surprised," Jacobs tells Elite Daily.
 "She’s sort of the audience surrogate in learning what has actually been going on."